wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 ----------------
 1.1 Why propose PBAs - Anonymity Leakage
 ------------------------------------
 > Bitcoin, Litecoin and Feathercoin, like most coins, have public visible transactions and addresses. i.e. a visible or "Light Blockchain".
 In the Feathercoin blockchain it is possible to see the transactions for each address and the amount they contain.
 Pseudo anonymity is maintained because the public viewer does not know who controls the addresses.
+(Ref 1,3)

 > The public blockchain is great for organisations that wish to be open and publicly accountable for what they spend, and how they spend it.
 However, if information is leaked through other channels, particularly when funds / coins are transferred, this reduces the perceived pseudo anonymity of the coins and transactions.
 It is both more secure and ethical to reduce exposure to exploits that reduced privacy might engender, if that is possible.

+> Encrypted addresses seems a simple solution, however it doen't seemed to have been proposed before.
+It is probable that development of multi signature technolgy was required to make it feasible.

+> Most other methods of data privacy use a similar "envelope" to pass the trasaction theory, but are not integrated into the normal blockchain like the proposed PBA solution.
+(See ref 2,5, 7,8, Zerocoin, Darkcoin, Anoncoin.)

 1.2 What - Additional encryption.
 --------------------------------